mmistakes/minimal-mistakes/_pages/resume.md

 | [Fohn, Spink, and Co., CPAs](#fohn-spink-and-co-cpas) | _January 1996 to September 1999_ | Systems Administrator, Accountant |

 See my [technical writing portfolio here](/technicalwriting/).

+# Superpowers

+We've all got 'em, but not everyone realizes what theirs are or when they're using them.
+These are mine.

+-   **Adaptable** - Jack of all trades who enjoys learning new things and filling in the gaps.
+-   **Building relationships** - Collaborate & communicate across disciplines & teams to strengthen communities.
+-   **Empathy** - With customers and peers, it’s what I do.
+-   **Humor** - Because some days, laughing is the only thing I can actually control.

 # Google